Do You Tip Furniture Delivery Guys & How Much?

 Consider Non-Monetary Gestures

 Sometimes, you may not be able to offer money to the delivery team.
 However, there are still ways to show appreciation for their hard work.
+This goes for appliance delivery tips, too.

 One of the easiest, non-monetary gestures is to offer your delivery team something to eat or drink.
 After moving furniture around, they may appreciate a snack after a long day.
 You could also offer to cook them lunch or dinner.